swahareddy/swahareddy.github.io/blogs/summaries/gaming_psych/gaming_psych.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SWWOzY_tnpA?si=9idNCkCUhX8L44kE" title="YouTube video - player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Thinking Fast
 From Daniel Kahneman's behavioral psychology - Provide opportunities for immediate gratification in a time crunch.
 Eg - A 10 second opportunity to respawn from where you just failed.
-This proves more succesful than providing users with a variety of options before beginning because then they can analyze their options and decide against it.
+This proves more successful than providing users with a variety of options before beginning because then they can analyze their options and decide against it.

 ## Loss Aversion
 Taking away something hurts far more than giving something of the same value.
 Give users possessions while they play and threaten to take it away at the end if they don't pay to retain it.